cdric/yahoomobileacademy-googleimagesearch/README.md

 Key learnings
 -------------
- - RelativeLayout take sometime to handle :-)
+ - Learn how to use RelativeLayout to build more complex Activity pages
+ - Learn how to load default value of a Spinner through XML Resources
  - Learn how to style the text within a Spinner view.

 Open questions